-Assessment: K-Star, based on its policies and use of RI for activity tracking, demonstrates sound practices for transitioning loans to REO status, overseeing property managers and brokers, and managing REO property resolutions.
-Although not the usual practice among special servicers, giving asset managers direct responsibility for REO bank account reconciliations instead of accounting staff is acceptable based on their experience, the Company's use of dual operating accounts for rent collection and expense fundings for most assets, and K-Star's plan to have accounting firms conduct frequent cash assessment reviews and property manager audits.
+Assessment: K-Star, based on its policies and use of RI for activity tracking, demonstrates prudent practices for transitioning loans to REO status, overseeing property managers and brokers, and managing REO property resolutions.
+Although not the usual practice among special servicers, giving asset managers direct responsibility for REO bank account reconciliations instead of accounting staff is acceptable based on their experience, the Company's use of dual operating accounts for rent collection and expense fundings for most assets, and K-Star's engagement of accounting firms to conduct property manager audits.
 The Company's stated 120-day maximum time frame for developing and approving REO business plans is longer than the industry norm, which is usually 60 to 90 days.
-K-Star's plan to hire specialists for REO assets this year should further strengthen this function.
+However, to date, the Company has been making its hold versus sell determinations as part of the earlier foreclosure strategy approval.
+It expects to continue in this manner, or within 60 to 90 days after completing the foreclosure.